apache/parquet-format/README.md

 The `parquet-format` project contains format specifications and Thrift definitions of metadata required to properly read Parquet files.

-The `parquet-mr` project contains multiple sub-modules, which implement the core components of reading and writing a nested, column-oriented data stream, map this core onto the parquet format, and provide Hadoop Input/Output Formats, Pig loaders, and other java-based utilities for interacting with Parquet.
+The `parquet-java` project contains multiple sub-modules, which implement the core components of reading and writing a nested, column-oriented data stream, map this core onto the parquet format, and provide Hadoop Input/Output Formats, Pig loaders, and other java-based utilities for interacting with Parquet.

 The `parquet-compatibility` project contains compatibility tests that can be used to verify that implementations in different languages can read and write each other's files.